sensmetry/sysml-2ls/.github/README.md

 ## Disclaimer

-_SysIDE_ is developed for the language that carries the name of SysML which is a trademark of OMG. _SysIDE_ has been started and continues to be maintained by [Sensmetry](https://sensmetry.com/).
+_SysIDE CE_ is developed for the language that carries the name of SysML which is a trademark of OMG. _SysIDE CE_ has been started and continues to be maintained by [Sensmetry](https://sensmetry.com/).

 The project is open source.
 For further information, see [LICENSE](/LICENSE).